kartverket/security-champion-plugin/plugins/security-champion/README.md

     target: http://localhost:8080
 ```

 Kartverket.dev is set up using microsoft authentication, and authentication is necessary for the plugin to attach a valid backstage token to the proxy API.
-Assuming this is in order, the application can be buildt and run using `yarn install` followed by `yarn dev`.
+Assuming this is in order, the application can be run using `yarn install` followed by `yarn dev`.